kate-kozelkova/cloover-test-task/README.md

 - the `pr-review/data-safety` check, green if passed, red if it didn't
 - a `review:auto-merge` or `review:needs-human` label on the PR

-A clean, confident review passes the check, and GitHub's native auto-merge merges it automatically.
-Otherwise, the check fails and blocks the merge button until a reviewer overrides it, with the findings and summary attached.
-If step 3 is set, a review request appears in the reviewer's queue.
+A clean and confident review passes the check, and GitHub merges it.
+Otherwise, the check fails and blocks the merge until a reviewer overrides it.

 ## Next steps